 Here’s a way to keep the sports foodie tradition alive without going overboard on the fat and carbs.

 (Plus, who likes getting all that frying oil all over the stove top and counters?
 This will save you some clean up and offer your guests a healthier snack option.)

 Here’s the skinny: By grilling your tenders, you’re ditching breading and oil.
 This eliminates almost all carbs and significantly reduces fat content.

-Slap ‘em on the grill over medium heat, flipping often, for 8-10 minutes, or until an internal temperature of 165 degrees.
-Serve with ketchup, barbecue sauce or ranch for dippers.
+Slap ‘em on the grill over medium heat, flipping with tongs often, for 8-10 minutes, or until an internal temperature of 165 degrees.
+Serve with your favorite dipping sauce, ketchup, barbecue sauce or ranch for dippers.

-Kick it up
+Kick up those chicken tenders

 For the grownups, try something a little more flavorful by using a marinade.
 Citrus works well.
 Combine one part orange juice and one part olive oil (1:1 ration here, people) with a splash of lime, some minced garlic, cumin, salt, pepper and fresh chopped cilantro.

 Add your tenders to the marinade and let sit for an hour.
 Thread your tenders onto skewers and place over medium heat, turning often, for 8-10 minutes.
 Check the internal temperature of your chicken before removing from grill, making sure it’s at least 165 degrees.
 We like the Thermoworks ThermoPop, which gives quick and easy readings for your chicken fingers.
-Or, go with the industry standard Thermoworks MK4 Thermapen — super easy to use.
+Or, go with the industry standard Thermoworks Thermapen ONE — super easy to use.

 Voila!
 You’ve got a tasty, healthy addition to your Super Bowl (or any party) snack lineup.